danbz/art-and-code/README.md

 ### kinect2 NI Particle Painter
 using kinect2 and the openNI natural interaction, skeletal tracking toolkit and a particle system to paint with your hands.

+### emoji test
+example code in response to questions on the youtube channel, taking the ascii video transform example from the openframeworks creative technology toolkit series and making it work with emojis instead.

 ![screenshot](openFrameworks/kinectPhotoBooth/screenshot-kinectphotobooth.png)
 ![screenshot](openFrameworks/kinect2-NI-ParticlePainter/screenshot-kinect2-particle-painter.png)